mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 #### Exterior
 {: #exterior}
 Optimizes the indirect lighting for outdoor situations.
-Indirect lighting reflected from other surfaces, can add subtlety and realism to your exterior rendering.
+Indirect lighting reflected from other surfaces can add subtlety and realism to your exterior rendering.
 In particular, the undersides of overhanging features such as eaves or balconies render more accurately when using indirect lighting.

 #### Bounces
 {: #bounces}